SarahKay99/automatic-quiz-prototype/README.md

 *only compatible with Windows for now.

 # HOW TO USE:
-1) Write your notes in a .txt file, using the following markup:
+1) **IF YOU JUST WANT TO TRIAL THE SOFTWARE, USE SAMPLE-NOTES AND SKIP STEP 1**

-**OR, IF YOU JUST WANT TO TRIAL THE SOFTWARE, USE SAMPLE NOTES AND SKIP THIS STEP**
+Write your notes in a .txt file, using the following markup:

   %Word: *its definition*%